Blessed Hope Chapel, Simi Valley

 Pastoral Endorsement of Deception

-“It has been disclosed by one of our female evangelists who accompanied Larry Legend to his hospital ministry that he coerced her into sitting in a wheelchair in order for them to have access to the patients, knowingly deceiving hospital staff and breaking hospital rules.
+“It has been disclosed by one of our female evangelists who accompanied Larry Legend (along with three other men who collaborated with Larry) to his hospital ministry that he coerced her into sitting in a wheelchair in order for them to have access to the patients, knowingly deceiving hospital staff and breaking hospital rules.
 Joe heartily endorses Larry Legend's behavior from the pulpit.
 'Exalt' is a strong endorsement.
 Joe's apparent only rationale is his seeming unwillingness to dampen Larry Legend's zeal.”

 — September 2025 Open Letter to BHC Elders